vanillaSlice/BitconnectCarlosIpsum/README.md

 npm start
 ```

-The server runs on [localhost:3001](http://localhost:3001) (documentation can be found at
+The server runs on [localhost:3001](http://localhost:3001) (Swagger docs can be found at
 [localhost:3001/api-docs](http://localhost:3001/api-docs)).
 The client runs on [localhost:3000](http://localhost:3000).

 ## Technology Used